Ideas for Walking More

 York Walking Quiz

-See the Friends of York Hospitals fundraising page for a fun quiz about points of interest around inner York (1.5 miles round trip).
+Friends of York Hospitals (FOYH) have created a fun quiz about points of interest around inner York (1.5 miles round trip).
 Donations are welcomed.

 #Try20 ideas for walking more from Living Streets.